 My parents/I don't want to bother filling out the FAFSA because they/I don't think we'll be eligible for anything.
 Should we skip it?

-No, for three reasons: (1) the rules change every year, (2) Alvernia requires the form even if you only want to work on campus, and (3) you just never know!
+No, for three reasons: 1) the rules change every year; 2) Alvernia requires the form even if you only want to work on campus; and 3) you just never know what you qualify for!